CasEsselink/portfolio/learningOutcomes.md

 *Design and implement: You design a release process and implement a continuous integration and deployment solution (using e.g. Gitlab CI and Docker).*

 ### 1. Github actions
 For both front and backend in my individual project and the group project I use github actions.
 For the backend it is a maven workflow.
 In the frontend I use nodejs.
+These workflows get run when there is a push request or an merge with the main branch.
+First they install dependencies and build the project, then the test get preformed.